 Our co-founder, Christopher Lier, was honored to present LeadGen to founders and entrepreneurs at Google London Campus, Google’s startup hub in the UK.

 In the line-up at the Techhub demo night were 8 start-ups, all within the tech and digital sector, presenting their products or business ideas.

 We got to see new concepts of digital apps for revolutionizing the letting market, a new content management system for developing websites and other cool ideas.

-One of the great things of the Techhub demo night is the quality of the audience.
-The monthly demo contest is attended by founders, business owners, investors & tech enthusiasts.
+One of the great things of the Techhub demo night at Google London Campus is the quality of the audience.
+The monthly Google Campus London events are attended by founders, business owners, investors & tech enthusiasts.

-It’s not allowed to pitch products, hence it’s called “Demo night” to walk the audience through your product.
-Founders have 3 minutes to present the value proposition by demo-ing the product in a simple way.
+It’s not allowed to pitch products at the Google London Campus, hence it’s called “Demo night” to walk the audience through your product.
+At the Google Campus London events, founders have 3 minutes to present the value proposition by demo-ing the product in a simple way.
 The demos are followed by 3-minute Q&A sessions.

 That’s definitely not an easy task as 3 minutes are gone quicker than you think.

-We were the third business to enter the stage and demo the LeadGen form-builder.
+We were the third business to enter the Google Campus London event stage and demo the LeadGen form-builder.
 We were really happy with the engagement and that we got a number of interesting questions from the audience.

 One audience question was “How do users understand how long a multi-step form really is when further question steps are not visible?”

 A good question indeed.
 Firstly, let's understand how these different form types work.